apache/artemis-examples/examples/features/sub-modules/inter-broker-bridge/artemis-jms-bridge/readme.md

-# Artemis to 5.x JMS Bridge
+# Apache Artemis to ActiveMQ 5.x JMS Bridge

 This is an example of using the JMS bridge shipped with the Artemis broker to bridge to a 5.x broker.